Desert Island Diaries, Book 2

 June 4, 1993 – Mellehue, Grand Chiloé Island

 As soon as I glimpsed Nicolás Serrano on the soccer field, I knew I was in danger.

-That’s why I made plans to dash to Don Carlos’s soup-to-nuts store for a notebook after the game finished.
-Nobody required me to take notes on this trip to Chile, but maybe keeping another journal would anchor me to the ground.
+That’s why I made plans to dash to Don Carlos’s soup-to-nuts store for this notebook after the game finished, because maybe keeping another journal would anchor me to the ground.
+Nobody required me to take notes on this visit to Chile, but it gives me a way to process.

-Or maybe this whole thing was a mistake—I shouldn’t have come back to the Chiloé Islands right now.
+What if this whole thing was a mistake?
+I shouldn’t have come back to the Chiloé Islands right now.
 A mission trip is designed to challenge you, inspire you, not mess up your life.
 It’s meant to touch your heart, not break it.

 So why was I perched on the edge of my seat in a crowded half-moon of bleachers, with glazed eyes and aching chest?
 Why was I holding my breath at an inconsequential soccer match in a third-world fishing hamlet?
 I should have more sense than to harbor even a passing thought about a guy from another world.

 Blame it on raw emotions—after all, I’d just ended one relationship gone sour.
 But no way did I intend this summer mission project in the backwaters of Chile to morph into some sort of spring break fling.
 It wasn’t supposed to get complicated.

 But here he was again, the island boy who’d haunted my dreams over the past three years.
 Now in the flesh in front of me, he raced down the playing field, fleet-footed as a deer, solid and real and more devastatingly handsome than I remembered.
 All this time, I’d compared every other guy in the world with Nicolás Serrano.